Valproic acid (By mouth)

 Valproic Acid (val-PROE-ik AS-id)

 Treats seizures.
-Also treats mood disorders and helps prevent migraine headaches.
-This medicine is an anticonvulsant.
+Also treats bipolar disorder and helps prevent migraine headaches.

 Depakene, Depakote Sprinkles, StavzorThere may be other brand names for this medicine.